Skip to main content

 By Kaylea Kuhlman

-The exterior of your home needs to be properly prepared for the paint to avoid damages that will otherwise appear quickly and need to be repainted again.
-Exterior paint is already under the stress of environmental factors and natural accidents.
+While investing into your home, you deserve to get the most out of your money.
+In order to avoid any future damages, it's important the exterior of your home is properly prepared for paint.
+Otherwise, damages may appear quickly and need to be repainted again.
+Exterior paint is already under the stress of environmental factors and natural accidents, so it should be carefully protected.

-Having your exterior painted correctly the first time with a thorough prep work process and high-quality paint will save you money by not needing it to be redone again after a few years.
+Having your exterior painted correctly the first time with a thorough prep work process and high-quality paint will save you money in the long run by not needing it to be redone again after a few years.

 Brush & Roll Painting has been painting the exterior of homes across the Omaha metro since 1996.
 We take pride in our thorough prep work process that results in durable and lasting paint.